zgeekandroid/geeksdk/README.md

 # geeksdk
-geeksdk is dev fast framework , pakcing opensource and self dev
+geeksdk is fast dev framework in andriod ..